Grog, booze, hooch, moonshine, goon, vino, piss

 Heavy or regular alcohol use can lead to dependence.

-When a dependent drinker suddenly stops or reduces their drinking they are likely to experience withdrawal symptoms—which makes stopping more difficult.
-Withdrawal symptoms can be quite mild or quite severe, ranging from insomnia and shakiness to severe seizures and delirium tremens—often called the DTs—which is characterised by gross trembling of the whole body, fever and delirium.
-Most people do not suffer delirium tremens, but there can be significant risks in withdrawing from alcohol, and people undergoing withdrawal should be monitored.
+When a heavy drinker suddenly stops or reduces their drinking they are likely to experience withdrawal symptoms—which makes stopping more difficult.
+Withdrawal symptoms can be quite mild or quite severe, ranging from insomnia and shakiness to severe seizures and delirium tremens—often called the DTs—where the person is not in touch with reality (delirium) and needs urgent medical treatment.

-Most people who are going through withdrawal are treated on an outpatient basis; that is, they are not hospitalised, but they do have medical support.
+Most people who are going through withdrawal are treated in an outpatient setting.
 Sometimes medications such as benzodiazepines are prescribed to help reduce the severity of symptoms.

 If drinking continues for an extended period, bodily functions can decrease to such an extent that the person loses consciousness (blacks out), which can lead to death by suffocation if the person vomits while unconscious.In rare cases, a person's physical functioning may decrease to the point where they stop breathing.
 This is called alcohol poisoning.

-Advice from a GP or other health professional can be effective, especially with people who have milder alcohol problems.
+Advice from a doctor or other health professional can be effective, especially with people who have milder alcohol problems, while there are several online or internet-based treatment options now available.

 For those with more serious problems, other forms of treatment may be required.
 This may involve withdrawal under medical supervision, followed by psychological or medical treatments to help prevent the person going back to their risky behaviour.